 Leïla's ancestry is Moroccan.
-In her speech, she told about the journey of her father, a son of merchants who became a prodigal apprentice and studied in French institutes, even in Morocco.
+In her speech, she spoke about the journey of her father, a son of merchants who became a prodigy apprentice and studied in French institutes, even in Morocco.
 His Western education resulted in the recognition and belief of the European and Enlightenment values.
 "He was educated by the dominant colonial power and endured the feeling of seeing himself as a foreigner, or even a betrayer,” the journalist recalled.

 The break with the tradition of identity happened through education, the novelist analyzes.
 Moreover, this rupture greatly influenced her own educational development.
 Her parents’ education formed a family, which didn’t absorb any religious indoctrination or patriotic feeling.
 "At the time, it made me suffer; I wanted to feel like part of that community.
 When I was a teenager, I also saw myself as a betrayer," she said.
 "I felt like my parents didn’t bring me roots.
 In fact, they gave me conditions for freedom."

 The results of such education free from religious traditions and dogmas were clearer after moving to France.
 "I've become more French than I thought.
 I married a Frenchman, my son has a French name and I didn’t even realize that I have become more and more integrated," she says.
 The process of integration into the new country was not easy.
 Slimani recalled offenses she heard - she was called a "herd" and "rabble" on the streets of Paris -, but she believes that speaking French with a Parisian accent and having a high educational standard "has made my skin less dark", that is, it was crucial for her not to suffer so much from racial insults.